-It’s always a better idea to diversify your funds in the different asset classes to reduce the overall risk of a portfolio since all asset classes are not perfectly correlated with each other.
+It’s always a better idea to diversify your funds in the different asset classes to reduce the overall risk of a portfolio since all asset classes are not perfectly correlated to each other.

 Hence diversification should be done across different sectors and asset classes to bring down the overall risk of the portfolio.